Bless You (Martha and the Vandellas song): Release

-Released in the fall of 1971, "Bless You" briefly brought the group back to modest success on the Billboard Hot 100 where it reached number fifty-three on the chart, becoming their highest-charted single in two years and their highest-charted single on the pop chart during their brief seventies period together.
+Released in the fall of 1971, "Bless You" briefly brought the group back to modest success on the Billboard Hot 100 where it reached number fifty-three on the chart, becoming their highest-charted single in three years and their highest-charted single on the pop chart during their brief seventies period together.
 The single also crossed over successfully to the R&B chart where it peaked at number twenty-nine and hit the top forty in the United Kingdom where it peaked at number thirty-three and was a top twenty hit in Canada.
 The single became the group's last major hit.
-Over a year later, the group would disband, and Martha Reeves would pursue a solo career.
+Two years later, the group would disband, and Martha Reeves would pursue a solo career.